The Rhythmic, Sedative Pull of the Motorways

 So far, so sad.
 And so far, so essential…

 This entry was posted on Wednesday, June 17th, 2009 at 1:47 pm and is filed under Cars, Drivers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.